 High bar, high reward

-Requires 3–5 years of documented PM experience before you can even apply
+Requires 3 to 5 years of documented PM experience before you can even apply

 35 hours of formal PM training required as a prerequisite

-Application process reviewed and audited by PMI — roughly 10–15% of applications are audited
+Application reviewed and audited by PMI.
+Around 10 to 15% of applications are audited.

 PRINCE2 — More Accessible